Fast Polynomial Kernel Classification for Massive Data: Generalization Error Analysis

-where $C$ is a positive constant independent of $m$ or $\delta$. \end{theorem}
+where $[a]$ represents the integer part of $a>0$ and $C$ is a positive constant independent of $m$ or $\delta$. \end{theorem}

 The proof of this theorem will be provided in \textit{Appendix C}.
 Studying the generalization performance in the framework of learning theory is a classical topic in machine learning.
-In Steinwart's pioneer work \cite{Steinwart2001}, the universal consistency of SVM with different kernels were presented.
-With this, \cite{Chen2004} provided generalization error for SVM with $q$-hinge loss under some smoothness assumptions for the Bayes decision function.
+In Steinwart's pioneer work \cite{Steinwart2001}, the universal consistency of SVM with different kernels was presented.
+With this, \cite{Chen2004} provided generalization error bound for SVM with $q$-hinge loss under some smoothness assumptions for the Bayes decision function.
 For the polynomial kernel, following the work of \cite{Zhou2006,Tong2008}, \cite{Tong2016} proved that under the same condition as Theorem \ref{Thm:main}, SVM with polynomial kernels can reach a learning rate of order $m^{-\frac{\alpha(q+1)}{\alpha(q+2)+(d+1)(q+1)}}$.
-Specifically, ignoring the logarithmic term in Theorem \ref{Thm:main}, the exponent of the learning rate of FPC is $-\frac{\alpha(q+1)}{\alpha(q+2)+d(q+1)}$, which is better than that of SVM with polynomial kenrels, i.e., $\frac{\alpha(q+1)}{\alpha (q+2)+(d+1)(q+1)}$ in \cite{Tong2016}.
+Specifically, ignoring the extremely small term $qp/2$ in Theorem \ref{Thm:main}, the exponent of the learning rate of FPC is $\frac{\alpha(q+1)}{\alpha(q+2)+d(q+1)}$, which is better than that of SVM with polynomial kernels, i.e., $\frac{\alpha(q+1)}{\alpha (q+2)+(d+1)(q+1)}$ in \cite{Tong2016}.
 It is also comparable with SVM with Gaussian kernels in \cite{Steinwart2007}.
-If $\alpha=\infty$, ignoring the logarithmic term, the learning rate derived in Theorem \ref{Thm:main} is of order $m^{-\frac{q+1}{q+2}}$.
+If $\alpha=\infty$, ignoring the extremely small term $qp/2$, the learning rate derived in Theorem \ref{Thm:main} is of order $m^{-\frac{q+1}{q+2}}$.
 This rate coincides with the optimal learning rates $m^{-\frac{q+1}{q+2}}$ for certain classifiers based on empirical risk minimization in \cite{Tsybakov2004}.